September 17, 2025

 Browser | Stand-out Feature | Platforms | Ideal For |

-Kosmik | Visual AI research on infinite canvas | Mac, Windows, Web | Creative professionals, visual research |
+Kosmik | Visual workspace with AI auto-tagging, Frames, and built-in browser | Mac, Windows, Web | Creative professionals, visual researchers |

-Perplexity Comet | Professional research synthesis | Web, Desktop | Professional researchers, analysts |
+Perplexity Comet | AI-powered research synthesis with citation tracking | Web, Desktop | Professional researchers, analysts |

-Edge Copilot | Microsoft ecosystem integration | All platforms | Enterprise users, Microsoft teams |
+Edge Copilot | Free AI with Microsoft ecosystem integration | All platforms | Enterprise users, Microsoft teams |

-Dia Browser | AI-first browsing experience | Mac only | Early adopters, AI enthusiasts |
+Dia Browser | AI-native browsing with context awareness | Mac only | Early adopters, Mac power users |

-Brave Leo | Privacy-preserving AI | All platforms | Privacy-conscious users |
+Brave Leo | Privacy-first AI with local processing | All platforms | Privacy-conscious users |

-Opera Aria | Multiple AI model access | All platforms | AI experimenters, multilingual users |
+Opera AI | Free AI with YouTube transcription, no sign-up required | All platforms | Video learners, multilingual users |

 How to Choose the Right AI Browser